Lisa Foiles: Career

 The following year saw Foiles appear in the Adventures of the League of STEAM episode "Tall Tails", as well as an episode of SMBC Theater, and in the Cracked.com skit "If Movie Hackers Were More Like IT Guys".
-She starred in the pilot episode of A. J. Locascio's Spike TV series Yesterday Tonight, a show based on the popular culture of the 1980s and '90s, and appeared as Princess Zelda in The Game Station's live action adaptation of The Legend of Zelda, in the episode "A Fistful of Rupees".
+She starred in the pilot episode of A.J.
+LoCascio's Spike TV series Yesterday Tonight, a show based on the popular culture of the 1980s and '90s, and appeared as Princess Zelda in The Game Station's live action adaptation of The Legend of Zelda, in the episode "A Fistful of Rupees".
 Foiles was also a model in the "Girls of Geek" calendar, the proceeds of which were donated to the Breast Cancer Research Foundation.
 She hosted The Escapist magazine's Top 5 with Lisa Foiles feature, which was published through MSN TV from 2012 until the publisher's closure in 2014.
 From 2013, she co-hosted a podcast entitled "4RunnersUp", which acted as a companion piece to Top 5.
 The podcast ran for 18 episodes.
 She appeared in IGN's 2013 video parody of Macklemore's "Thrift Shop", and voiced a character in the 2013 video game LocoCycle.

 Her presenting career began in 2014, as part of the editorial team for GameSpot's coverage of the Electronic Entertainment Expo 2014, which led to her becoming the host of a regular feature on GameSpot's website, Analog.
 She began hosting the Ultimate Fighting Championship web series UFC Minute in the summer of 2014.
 She provides the voice of 'Jocelyn the Intern' on ScrewAttack's The Desk of Death Battle web series, which premiered in 2015.
 She would continue the role 6 years later in Death Battle and its side series DBX, where she is now a co-host in the latter.
 In 2016, Foiles reunited with her All That colleagues for the relaunch of Nickelodeon's programming block The Splat.
 She has made frequent appearances at the L.A.
 Comic Con, formerly known as Stan Lee's Comikaze Expo.
 The 2015 version of the event saw an extensive reunion of the All That cast.
 She portrayed Lara Croft in a live action music video for Irish musician Gavin Dunne's 2018 song "Edge of the World".
 Foiles additionally created the video game website Load Save Point, consisting of game reviews, articles, and videos featuring herself.
 In 2020, Foiles also became the author of the young adult novel Ash Ridley and the Phoenix.

+In 2024, Foiles joined the heavy metal band Von Boldt and currently performs backing vocals for them.